 However, the department is committed to considering engineering as a unified subject, allowing interdisciplinary research to flourish.

 In the first year, you will develop research skills in two ways.
-Firstly, you will read the current literature, often in reading groups, and attend research seminars, relevant lectures and training courses.
+Firstly, you will read the current literature, often in reading groups, and attend relevant research seminars and lectures to gain insight from world-class experts in your area of investigation, and attend appropriate training courses to develop skills for your project and future career.
 Secondly, you will design and build apparatus, develop software, or both to address your own research topic.
 Often there is external involvement and you will develop your work in collaboration with researchers from industry and other research organisations.

 As well as ongoing assessment by your supervisor, you will be required to write a report and give a presentation on your research at the end of the first year, and to present a detailed and coherent plan for the second and final phase in the second year of your master’s.

 At the end of the second year, you will be required to submit a thesis which is read and examined viva voce by experts in the field, one from the department and one from elsewhere.
 The thesis is likely to result in the publication of one or more journal papers.

 Graduates from the MSc by Research in Engineering Science are well-equipped for careers in engineering in their specialisms and most enjoy engineering-related careers ranging from consulting to R&D, both nationally and internationally.

 Others enter the spectrum of professions which value a high ability in mathematical modelling, systems analysis and design.